corda/corda/docs/source/firewall-configuration-file.rst

             :trustStoreFile: The path to the TrustStore file to use in control tunnel connections.

             :crlCheckSoftFail: If true (recommended setting) allows certificate checks to pass if the CRL(certificate revocation list) provider is unavailable.

-        :customFloatOuterSSLConfiguration: The keys and certificates for the ``FloatOuter`` are provisioned dynamically from the ``BridgeInner`` over the control tunnel and are not loaded from disk in the DMZ.
-            By default, they are taken from (``<workspace>/certificates/sslkeystore.jks``) and validate against (``<workspace>/certificates/truststore.jks``), using the passwords defined in the root config.
-However, alternate sources may be defined in this section.

-            :keyStorePassword: The password for the TLS KeyStore.

-            :keyStorePrivateKeyPassword: Optional parameter to lock the private keys within the KeyStore.
-If it is missing, it will be assumed that the private keys password is the same as
-                ``keyStorePassword`` above.

-            :trustStorePassword: The password for TLS TrustStore.

-            :sslKeystore: The path to the KeyStore file to use in the ``FloatOuter`` when it activates the peer listening socket.

-            :trustStoreFile: The path to the TrustStore file to use in the ``FloatOuter`` when it activates the peer listening socket.

-            :crlCheckSoftFail: If true (recommended setting) allows certificate checks to pass if the CRL(certificate revocation list) provider is unavailable.

 :floatOuterConfig:   This section is required for ``FloatOuter`` mode and configures the control tunnel listening socket.
 It should be absent for ``SenderReceiver`` and ``BridgeInner`` modes: